lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 - Gain Creators (matched to specific gains above): [list 4–5]

-After completing the canvas, identify where the fit is strongest and where there are gaps — pains or gains we are not yet addressing.
+After completing the canvas, identify where the fit is strongest and where there are gaps, pains or gains we are not yet addressing.
 Suggest one product or feature idea to close the most important gap.
 ```